 What Would You Do If You Found Out You Were Dying Soon?

 It is sometimes difficult to really comprehend the fact that one day we will die on this Earth.
-The bible says God placed eternity in the heart of man, and I believe it.
+The Bible says God placed eternity in the heart of man, and I believe it.
 It really feels as if death is something so bizarre.
 Like it will never happen to me (or you).
 As if it is something that happens to “other people.”
-Yet we are guaranteed a death on this Earth.
+Yet we are guaranteed a death on this Earth (the only exception being if the rapture happened first).

 We don’t know when our time will come in most cases, and we must do the best we can every day.
 In Eccleisiastes, Solomon writes of death like this: